swo/stats-book/stats.md

   to later.)
 The problem in frequentist probability is that some things cannot be expressed as frequencies of many repeated trials.
 See the Bayesian chapter for more.

+## Manipulating probabilities

+A core concept that presented a lot of theoretical confusion in the development of statistics is *conditional probability*: what is the probability of $A$ "given that" $B$ is true?

+This feels like a natural concept: given that I drew a Jack from the deck, what's the probability I drew the Jack of Hearts?
+Clearly $\tfrac{1}{4}$.
+What's the chance I drew the Queen of Spades?
+Clearly zero.[^freq]

+[^freq]: Those who took note of the frequentist definition will say that I'm not being accurate with my language, and they'd be right.
+I should say, "Among trials in which a Jack is drawn, in what proportion was the Jack of Hearts drawn?"
+This idea of "the chance that" is clearly more in the Bayesian vein.

+Mathematically, we write $A | B$ to mean "$A$ given that $B$".
+The definition of conditional probability is
+$$
+\mathbb{P}[A | B] \equiv \frac{\mathbb{P}[A \cap B]}{\mathbb{P}[B]}.
+$$
+I think the best way to read this is: rather than considering the entire universe of possible events, go into the smaller universe of events $B$, and calculate probabilities there.
+Then the denominator is just the "size" of the universe, and the numerator is the "size" of the event of interest within the scope of the universe I'm thinking about.

+**independence**

 ## Random variables